amphp/http-server/README.md

 A good rule of thumb is: Every built-in PHP function doing I/O is doing it in a blocking way, unless you know for sure it doesn't.

-There are [libraries built on top of Amp](https://amphp.org/packages) providing implementations that use non-blocking I/O. You should use these instead of the built-in functions.
+There are [libraries providing implementations that use non-blocking I/O](https://amphp.org/packages).
+You should use these instead of the built-in functions.

+We cover the most common I/O needs, such as [network sockets](https://github.com/amphp/socket), [file access](https://github.com/amphp/file), [HTTP requests](https://github.com/amphp/http-client) and [websockets](http://github.com/amphp/websocket-client), [MySQL](https://github.com/amphp/mysql) and [Postgres](http://github.com/amphp/postgres) database clients, and [Redis](https://github.com/amphp/redis).
+If using blocking I/O or long computations are necessary to fulfill a request, consider using the [Parallel library](https://github.com/amphp/parallel) to run that code in a separate process or thread.

 > **Warning**
 > Do not use any blocking I/O functions in the HTTP server.